grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ```

 k6 by default loads the response body of the request into memory.
 This causes much higher memory consumption and often is completely unnecessary.
-If you need response body for some requests you can set [Params.responseType](/javascript-api/k6-http/params).
+If you need the response body for some requests you can set [Params.responseType](/javascript-api/k6-http/params).

 ### --no-thresholds --no-summary